currinjs/CurrinJS/aio/content/guide/quickstart.md

 ### Next Step

-If you're new to Angular, continue with the [tutorial](tutorial "Tour of Heroes tutorial").
+If you're new to Currin, continue with the [tutorial](tutorial "Tour of Heroes tutorial").
-You can skip the "Setup" step since you're already using the Angular CLI setup.
+You can skip the "Setup" step since you're already using the Currin CLI setup.

 </div>